Nivoda/nivoda-api/README.md

 - Node.js Examples
 - PHP Examples

 Any questions?
-Please reach out to andre at nivoda.net.
+Please reach out to tech at nivoda.net.